USS MARIE CURIE

 A Brief History of the USS Marie Curie

 Commissioned in late 2016 and placed under the command of Captain Brady, the Curie (as her crew is fond of calling her) is now a fully recognized chapter of STARFLEET International as of November 30th, 2017.
-She is stationed out of North Carolina and originally launched from Roseburg, Oregon, USA, but we conduct all our business via the internet.
+She is stationed out of Washington and originally launched from Roseburg, Oregon, USA, but we conduct all our business via the internet.

 As each chapter of STARFLEET International is considered a vessel or space station within the Star Trek universe, so is the Curie - she's an Intrepid, a science ship built for long-term explorations - a ship considered both "fast and smart" by various members of the show's cast of characters.
 If you'd like to learn more about the Intrepid class, please keep reading!
-They're a favorite of many fans, specifically those who enjoyed the Voyager series, as the series namesake was an Intrepid.
+They're a favorite of many fans, especially those who enjoyed the Voyager series, as the series namesake was an Intrepid.

 Intrepid Class, United Federation of Planets

 First rolled off the assembly lines of the Utopia Planitia Fleet Yards some time in the early 2370s, the Intrepid was a class of science vessel primarily created for long-term exploration missions.
-Intrepids were about half the size of the Galaxy class (the ship type of the USS Enterprise D), and generally housed about 140-150 crew members on its 15 decks while operating on missions.
+Intrepids were about half the size of the Galaxy class (the ship type of the USS Enterprise D) and housed about 140-150 crew members on its 15 decks while operating on missions.

-At the time of its creation, the Intrepid was one of the most advanced ships created by Starfleet for scientific purposes - it housed a number of previously unheard of upgrades, including a warp core with a tricyclic input manifold (which would help to allow speeds close to warp 10), the most advanced navigational sensor battery on record, and variable geometry pylons (allowing for the movements of warp nacelles to lessen the impact of the vessel on subspace and habitable planets).
+At the time of its creation, the Intrepid was one of the most advanced ships created by Starfleet for scientific purposes - it housed several previously unheard of upgrades, including a warp core with a tricyclic input manifold (which would help to allow speeds close to warp 10), the most advanced navigational sensor battery on record, and variable geometry pylons (allowing for the movements of warp nacelles to lessen the impact of the vessel on subspace and habitable planets).

 The Intrepid class was also the first to incorporate bio-neural gel packs instead of standard isolinear computers - plugged into the already very beefy computer systems, these effectively changed an ordinary science ship into a semi-organic brain with lightning fast computational speed and a library at its disposal.
-The gel packs changed the way the computer processed, allowing it to use it's "best guess" based on available information rather than run through every computation, speeding up processing time and allowing it to work in a much faster paced, more chaotic environment than a standard isolinear model.
+The gel packs changed the way the computer processed, allowing it to use its "best guess" based on available information rather than run through every computation, speeding up processing time and allowing it to work in a much faster paced, more chaotic environment than a standard isolinear model.

-No wonder the Intrepid class was described as fast and smart!
+No wonder the Intrepid class was described as "fast and smart"!

 Because of its size and some specialized engineering, the Intrepid was also capable of a maneuver many other starships were not - safe planetary landing and liftoff of the entire vessel.
 Thanks to strategically placed antigrav generators and impulse thrusters, the weight of the ship did not cause it damage during this maneuver.